maxmurdoch/flock/src/pages/products/commercial.md

         Pay for the policy and you're good to go!
 All the important documentation is sent straight to your email inbox.
       title: 3.
 Get flying
-  title: How commercial pilots use Flock Cover
+  title: How Flock Cover works
 risk:
   description: >-
     Know your risks before you fly.
 Simply enter your flight's details and